HexagonUBI/Modpack-Utility/ROADMAP.md

 ^ same system goes to Shaderpacks and Resourcepacks
 - When highlighting a mod in a map, instead of instant focus mode it should smoothly transition the zooming
 - When there are dependency errors, should have a panel at the right (that can be collapsed) instead of what it is right now (and have scroll ability)
+- When hovering over a mod in dependency tree map, should show a little popup with Mod's name, version and authors, as well as it's icon (should take around 0.30 seconds of hovering until it pops up like a tooltip)
+- Duplicate mod detection

 ## Attribution